retrospectivePreposterous/Arduino-Cad2Arduino/README.md

 ![alt text](https://github.com/retrospectivePreposterous/Arduino-Cad2Arduino/blob/master/Graphic/Cad2Arduino-logo.png?raw=true)

 # Cad2Arduino
-> Arduino core to allow Cad software to interact with hardware devices and IoT systems.
+**Arduino core to allow Cad software to interact with hardware devices and IoT systems.**

 Have you ever imagined of drawing something and making your device to move in the same way?
 Or letting people know which parts have to subtitute on site by just clicking on your drawings?
-These and many other possibilities are now possible thanks to Cad2Arduino, which enables graphical interaction between Cad drawings and IoT devices.
+These and many other possibilities are now possible thanks to `Cad2Arduino`, which enables **graphical interaction** between **Cad drawings** and **IoT devices**.

 # Table of Contents